RidhwanD/StudiMandiri/README.md

 # StudiMandiri
-The code for my Studi Mandiri small research project in Universitas Indonesia, implementing contextual abduction in swi-prolog.
+The code for my Studi Mandiri small research project at Universitas Indonesia, implementing contextual abduction in swi-prolog.